QuentinRa/blog.quentinra.dev/programming-languages/web/php/_general/index.md

 $n = false; // boolean
 ```

-You can also declare constants either using const, or define.
+You can also declare constants either using `const`, or `define`.
 The latter should be used when the right-hand value is a non-const variable.

 ```php!
 // same as define ('XXX', 5);